PsyTeachR/data-skills-v1/docs/02-programming-basics.md

 In order to use a package, you must first install it.
 The following code installs the package `tidyverse`, a package we will use very frequently in this course.

-* If you are working on your own computer, use the below code to install the tidyverse. **You do not need to do this if you are working on the server (which is why we recommend using it) or if you are using the computers in the Boyd Orr building**.
+* If you are working on your own computer, use the below code to install the tidyverse. **You do not need to do this if you are working on the server or if you are using the computers in the Boyd Orr building**.

 ```r